brentsimmons/ranchero.com/pages/netnewswire/frequently-asked-questions.markdown

 For most of its development life, the app was called Evergreen.
 When Brent [acquired the name NetNewsWire back from Black Pixel](https://inessential.com/2018/08/31/netnewswire_comes_home), Evergreen was renamed to NetNewsWire.

-NetNewsWire 5.0 is, in a technical sense, Evergreen 1.0.
-You can even still see the name in the bundle ID for the app, which is `com.ranchero.NetNewsWire-Evergreen`.

-(In other words: NetNewsWire 5 does not use any code from previous versions of NetNewsWire.
+(NetNewsWire 5 does not use any code from previous versions of NetNewsWire.
 It’s a brand-new app.)

 ### Is NetNewsWire 5 a drop-in replacement for NetNewsWire 3?
 Or NetNewsWire 4?